CP2017s/cp2017s_practice/docs/hw1.md

 - Always show prompt `CP-2017-12345>`(your student ID) before each task.
 - In the initial state, when the user inputs empty line(just `\n`), it shows information about choices.
-- If user inputs `exit`, end the program.
+- In the initial state, when the user inputs `exit`, end the program.
+- When each menu is finished, it returns to the initial state to wait another input of the user.

 ### 1-2. sample input